user202729/ast-match/README.md

 			\ contained contains=TOP
 ```

-You may want to test on some Python code as follows (the part inside `expr` should be highlighted as Python code instead of string)
+Here are some Python code for you to test it out, view this `README.md` file in vim.
+(The part inside `expr` should be highlighted as Python code instead of string.)

 ```python
 expr("lambda x: 1")